Navios Maritime Holdings Inc. Announces the Date for the Release of Fourth Quarter and Year Ended 2021 Results, Conference Call and Webcast

 About Navios Maritime Holdings Inc.

-Navios Maritime Holdings Inc. (:NM) is a global, seaborne shipping and logistics company focused on the transport and transshipment of drybulk commodities including iron ore, coal and grain.
+Navios Maritime Holdings Inc. (NYSE:NM, Financial) is a global, seaborne shipping and logistics company focused on the transport and transshipment of drybulk commodities including iron ore, coal and grain.
 For more information about Navios Holdings please visit our website: www.navios.com.

 Contact: